 But some couples can feel like their whole relationship revolves around these sorts of communicative “meetings.”
 And that’s not always healthy.

 You and your spouse don’t need to hash out every major and minor decision — it’s unrealistic.
-If you feel overwhelmed by this type of communication, here’s an idea: Decide together what types of decisions need to be discussed.
+If you feel overwhelmed by this type of communication, here’s an idea: Determine what types of decisions need to be discussed.
 For example, Erin and I never make social plans without calling each other first and we don’t spend more than $100 without checking in.
 But less than $100?
 We generally don’t need a meeting about that.

 Be flexible.
 Be adaptive.
 And most of all, be considerate of your spouse.